NathanMcMillan54/novusk/README.md

 Join the [Discord](https://discord.gg/hcVcCugVFP) server for updates on the kernel and projects for the kernel.

-Also, this is Jarad:
+Also, this is Jared:
 ```commandline
 ('_') <( Hi! )
 ```

-Say hi to Jarad
+Say hi to Jared

 ---